gcg/gcg.github.io/content/posts/neovim-lua/index.md

 ### Notes;

+- [Neovim From Scratch](https://github.com/LunarVim/Neovim-from-scratch) is amazing.
+They have a youtube playlist in the readme which was the most helpful for me of understanding how lua config works and the steps I should take.
+- [LunarVim](https://github.com/LunarVim/LunarVim) is amazing.
+And it's self contained.
+So you can just get it and run it isolated with it's own binary `lvim` without it effecting your own nvim setup.
+So you can experiment without any risks.
 - Switching to built in language server (LSP) from CoC is really faster for most of the cases.
 - [Null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) is better then [Ale](https://github.com/dense-analysis/ale)
 - Pretty much all plugins written in vimscript will keep working even if you use lua 100%.